While the body cooled, police worked.

 She was called to help survivors answer the question, "What do I do now?"

 The police called her to help grieving strangers.
-While officers find out if foul play was involved, tenderness among the living helps.
-Police bring her in alone, or with a partner at night, to serve the survivors.
+While officers found out if foul play was involved, tenderness among the living helped.
+Police brought her in alone to serve the survivors.

 A listening ear, a bottle of water and silent accompaniment are some of the benefits she offers.
 She gives guidance on funeral homes, wills and death certificates.
 What she never knows is how the first 100 seconds in a home will go.